cbuchner1/ccminer/README.txt

-                  Rework the common skein512 (used in most algos except skein ;) Store the share diff of second nonce(s) in most algos Hardware monitoring thread to get more accurate power readings Small changes for the quiet mode
+                  Rework the common skein512 (used in most algos except skein ;) Store the share diff of second nonce(s) in most algos Hardware monitoring thread to get more accurate power readings Small changes for the quiet mode & max-log-rate to reduce logs

   Dec.
 21th 2016  v1.8.4
                   Improve streebog based algos, veltor and sib (from alexis work)